Updated on 16 June 2021. Estimated reading time: over 12 minutes

 The British Airways data breach

-To top it off, the ICO revealed the same week its intention to fine British Airways (BA) £183m.
-The breach took place in 2018 and affected both personal and credit card data.
+To top it off, the I.C.O. revealed its intention to fine British Airways (B.A.) £183m the same week.
+The breach occurred in 2018 and affected personal and credit card data.

-In 2021, the new data privacy ecosystem, also known as ‘the UK GDPR,’ is to be put in place.
+In 2021, the new data privacy ecosystem, also known as 'the UK GDPR,' will be implemented.
 Find more information here.

 GDPR experience so far (May 2018- May 2020)